gorinserhii-spec/Linux-Firewall-Automation/README.md

 ### 🧠 Summary
 This project demonstrates a professional, security-oriented approach to Linux server management.
 It separates setup from monitoring and prioritizes safety, automation, and transparency.

-Key skills demonstrated:
-Bash scripting
+- Bash scripting
-Linux system administration
+- Linux system administration
-Firewall configuration (UFW)
+- Firewall configuration (UFW)
-Intrusion prevention (Fail2ban)
+- Intrusion prevention (Fail2ban)
-Security automation & reporting
+- Security automation & reporting

 ## 📜 License
 This project is licensed under the [MIT License](./LICENSE).